alsa64/Useful-scripts-for-ESRGAN/README.md

 rename.sh:
   - This script will rename all (.png files by default) to a number (with 4 digits by default).
   - Makes it easier to find validation images for example, if they are all just a number.
+  - Put it where the files you want to rename are.

 # For using ESRGAN